kubevirt/project-infra/docs/membership-policy.md

 * Be an [approver] of https://github.com/kubevirt/project-infra for at least 1 month.

-* A reasoned nomination by a [current CI maintainer].
+* A reasoned nomination by a current CI maintainer, a GitHub user already present in the [current CI maintainer] list.
+The nomination should be in the form of a PR adding the new maintainer to the [current CI maintainer] list and should include an explanation of the reasons to add the new maintainer in the PR description.

 ## Responsibilities and privileges

 * Contribute infrastructure code, like Prow configuration, automation code, create or modify manifests to deploy additional services or changes in the monitoring stack.
 * Review and eventually approve infrastructure code proposed by others.
 For example Prow configuration to add a new repo, new Prow job definitions or tuning existing alerts.
 * Have access to the CI clusters, user interface of the infrastructure providers, the private monitoring dashboards and the channels reserved to receive